wanglihe/3gpp-amrnb/src/readme.txt

 <mode> = MR475, MR515, MR59, MR67, MR74, MR795, MR102 or MR122

-[mode_file] is optional and the format is the same as in the mode file of the corresponding 3GPP TS 26.073 fixed-point C-code v.4.0.0.
+[mode_file] is optional and the format is the same as in the mode file of the corresponding 3GPP TS 26.073 fixed-point C-code.
 The file is an ascii-file containing one mode per line.

 Usage of the "decoder" program is as follows: